Benjamin Burnley: Personal life

-Burnley has several phobias, a fact that inspired the title of their 2006 album Phobia.
+Burnley has several phobias, a fact that inspired the title of Breaking Benjamin’s 2006 album Phobia.
 Phobia's cover, which depicts a winged man hovering above the ground, represents Burnley's fear of flying, which has prevented Breaking Benjamin from touring outside the United States and Canada in the past.
-However in May 2016, he and his band members traveled through ferry ship to Europe and made their first musical tour outside of the US and Canada.
+However in May 2016, he and his band members traveled by ferry ship to Europe and made their first musical tour outside of North America.
 Breaking Benjamin again toured Europe in 2017 successfully.
 Burnley also suffers from hypochondria and a fear of the dark.
-He says that he does not believe in a person's time to die and he wants to put off dying for as long as he possibly can, which is why he does not fly or even ride in a car unless it is necessary.
 He incorporates his phobias into his music on the album We Are Not Alone in the song "Break My Fall", in which a pilot is heard over the music saying, "Mayday, mayday.
 Request permission to land.
 I cannot control the plane.
 We are in danger of crashing."

 Burnley is an avid video gamer, and conceived of the idea for Breaking Benjamin to write and record the song "Blow Me Away" for the soundtrack to Halo 2.
 The song "Polyamorous" is also featured on the games Run Like Hell, WWE SmackDown! vs. Raw and WWE Day of Reckoning (along with their song "Firefly").
-"The Diary of Jane" appears on NASCAR 07.
+"The Diary of Jane" appears on NASCAR 07 and Fortnite Festival.

 Burnley is a recovering alcoholic, admitting in an interview that he wanted to "drink himself to death."
 He says that he regrets ever drinking a drop of alcohol and suffers from Wernicke–Korsakoff syndrome due to his past excessive drinking.
 Dear Agony was reported to be the first ever Breaking Benjamin record to be written by Burnley without the use of alcohol.

-He has a son born in 2014.